 Employee recognition is not just about checking the box to say you did it.
 People can usually recognise when the sentiment isn’t genuine.

 Recognition efforts need to be thoughtful and create an emotional connection between employees and the organisation.

-Reinforcing and rewarding behaviors that align with your company values, mission, vision, and strategy can help achieve this.
+Reinforcing and rewarding behaviours that align with your company values, mission, vision, and strategy can help achieve this.
 For example, we call our core values at Qualtrics TACOS:

 If a manager at Qualtrics wants to acknowledge someone for solving a problem in an entrepreneurial way, they might call them “scrappy.”
 Or, when a team member does everything they can to help a customer smash their targets, they might hail their customer obsession.

-This helps to reinforce the kind of behaviors and attitudes we want to see in our people.
+This helps to reinforce the kind of employee behaviour and attitudes we want to see in our people.
 In turn, it makes our people feel like they’re living the values of the company.

 Make your people feel valued, respected, and cared for to create an emotional connection.

 Tell employees what you appreciate about their contribution to the company.
 Be as specific as possible and explain why their work stands out.

 For example, don’t just say, “Good job today.”
 Instead say, “I see that you stepped in to resolve Customer X’s problem.
 That showed real initiative and helped us avoid a more serious issue in the future.
 Thank you for doing that.”

 Give praise the right way